opencog/learn/run/common/README.md

 * `renice.sh`: Make the Postgres server run under a nice priorty.

-* `rc.local.shutdown`, `rc-local-shutdown.service`, `rc.lxc.shutdown`:
-  Shutdown scripts.
-Once these are correctly configured and installed, they will be invoked automatically by the OS during a power outage, or during a normal shutdown.
-They attempt to properly halt the learning pipeline, so as to avoid a scrambled database upon reboot.

 * `halt-all.sh`: Stop all running LXC containers.

 Sentence Splitting